Dr. Robert F. Mullen

 - Automatic Negative Thoughts (ANTs): Spontaneous conscious or subconscious expressions of our fears and apprehensions.
 ANTs are ostensibly irrational and self-defeating.
 Examples include I am incompetent; I will say or do something stupid; I am unattractive; No one will like me; No one will talk to me.

 The following 9-step plan for Moderating our Fear(s) of Situation functions for Anticipated and Recurring Situations.
-SEE Challenging Our Self-Destructive Thoughts.
+SEE The Trajectroiy of Our Self-Annihilation

 - Identify the Feared Situation